dark-wizz/sem7/Engg Ethics/unit 3.md

 ---

 - [ ] what is destructive testing?
-- [ ] state the voluntary disc
+  > [!info]- Ans

----
+  > A type of testing where the item being tested is damaged or destroyed to assess its durability, strength, or other physical properties.

-- [ ] define prototype testing
+- [ ] state the voluntary risk
-- [ ] what is studied in scenery analysis
+  > [!info]- Ans
-- [ ] relate voluntary risk to public risk
+  > The risk that an individual knowingly accepts or chooses to undertake, typically in activities where the person has control over the level of exposure.

 ### Part B